 About

-She studied at the University of British Columbia, where her Master’s and Doctoral research explored the particularities of identity under challenging circumstances, especially when disconnection and a sense of exile disrupt relationships.
+She holds a PhD and MA in Human Development, Learning, and Culture, and a BA in Psychology from the University of British Columbia, where her Doctoral research explored the particularities of identity under challenging circumstances, especially when disconnection and a sense of exile disrupt relationships.

-Her book, Exile as an Educative Engagement: The Dizziness of Recognition, grew out of this research and extends those themes into everyday life, exploring how we confront disconnection from others and from ourselves.
+Her book, Exile as an Educative Engagement: The Dizziness of Recognition, grew out of this research and extends those themes into everyday life, exploring how we make sense of ourselves when we confront disconnection.

-Her approach combines developmental psychology with philosophical inquiry, offering clients not just structure, but a way to think through change with clarity and care.
+Her approach combines developmental psychology with philosophical inquiry, offering clients not just structure but a way to understand what their children need during change, while also supporting adults in thinking clearly through difficult decisions.

 What began as academic research became a lasting pursuit: a commitment to understanding how people hold themselves together in struggle, in silence, and in the spaces in between.